sidhutripathy/sidhutripathy.github.io/index.md

-## Welcome to My personal Blog of Crisis.
+# Welcome to My personal Blog of Crisis.
-# Collection of Musings.
+## Collection of Musings.

-Find my Posts here:
+Updates Coming Soon.